Dhananjaya Y. Chandrachud: Notable speeches

 Chandrachud has been a speaker at conferences organised by bodies of the United Nations including United Nations High Commission for Human Rights, International Labour Organisation and United Nations Environmental Program, the World Bank and Asian Development Bank.
-He delivered a lecture titled "Global Constitutionalism in the Age of Transnational Judicial Conversations in Human Rights", organised by Supreme Court of Hawai'i and the University of Hawai'i on 6 June 2018.
-He has delivered numerous speeches in India at premier law institutions as well as events organized by civil society.
+He delivered a lecture titled "Global Constitutionalism in the Age of Transnational Judicial Conversations in Human Rights", organised by the Supreme Court of Hawai'i and the University of Hawai'i on 6 June 2018.
+He has delivered numerous speeches in India at premier law institutions as well as events organised by civil society.
 His most recent speeches include: